 Write a letter to inquire about the course.
 In your letter:

-- tell what you like about the university
+- Address what you like about the university

 Your opening statement should explain your purpose for writing the letter.
 The purpose would differ based on the type of letter, and it will be easy for you to identify the letter type.